jimmoffitt/developer_advocate.blog/MetadataExchange.md

 Audience?
 Human readable?
 Finished Values?
 Counts?
 Use of Direct Messages?
 Systems will poll every 10 minutes, then defined triggers will start streaming.

+Public network/internet will provide a primary broadcast channel, but not the only one.

 Systems could tweet any time there are metadata updates (new sites, new sensors).

 Interested systems could request updates once a day.